jdgregson/Frequency-Distribution-Calculator/README.md

-# Stardust
+# Frequency Distribution Calculator
-Stardust is a lightweight web application framework.

-## What is this for?
-It's for me.
-You can use it if you want to.
+Frequency Distribution Calculator is a tool to help you calculate and analyze word and character frequency distribution in text.

+## Demo
+You can try out the demo on [frequencydistributioncalculator.com/](https://frequencydistributioncalculator.com/).

 ## Features
+Frequency Distribution Calculator has may features, including:
+ - Word or character frequency analysis
+ - Word count
-- TypeScript support
+ - Character count
-- SCSS support
+ - Entropy estimation
-- Build scripts for TypeScript, SCSS, and coping files
-- Small CSS library
-- Small JavaScrpt library
+ - Hapax Legomena highlighting
+ - Saving results as CSV